zumasys/docs/site/docs/jbase/dynamic-objects/exceptions-try-&-catch-&-throw-&-$setcatch()/README.md

 then the exception object has the property **message** set to "ERRNAME"

 ```
 debian-~/tmp9: cat test10.jabba
     max_age = 65
     try
-        print "What is your age ":
+        crt "What is your age ":
         input your_age
         if your_age gt max_age then
             throw "AGETOOBIG" , your_age , max_age